pharo-open-documentation/pharo-wiki/General/ProgressBar.md

 	]  ]
 ```

-This will update the progress bar every 500 milliseconds instead of updating the bar each time we call #value: or #title:
+The trick is to leave at least 500 milliseconds between two updates instead of updating the bar each time we call `value:` or `title:`.